-The bill amends the North Dakota Century Code to update the definitions and eligibility criteria for the public employees retirement system, particularly for the public safety retirement plan.
-Key changes include redefining "correctional officer" and "firefighter" to require employment of at least thirty-two hours per week and twenty weeks each year for qualification.
-It also stipulates that new employees hired after the bill's effective date cannot participate concurrently in any other retirement plan administered by the public employees retirement system.
-Additionally, the bill closes the defined benefit main plan to new hires starting January 1, 2025, directing them instead to a defined contribution retirement plan.
+The bill amends the North Dakota Century Code to update the membership criteria and definitions for the public employees retirement system, particularly for the public safety retirement plan.
+Key changes include redefining "correctional officer" and "firefighter" to require employment of at least thirty-two hours per week for a minimum of twenty weeks each year to qualify.
+It also establishes that new employees hired after the bill's effective date cannot participate concurrently in any other retirement plan administered by the public employees retirement system.
+Additionally, the bill closes the defined benefit main plan to new eligible employees starting January 1, 2025, directing them to a defined contribution retirement plan instead.

 Adopted by the House Government and Veterans Affairs Committee: 54-52-01, 54-52-02.15, 54-52-06.4, 54-52-17